No. 94; September 2016

 - Avoid eating in front of the TV

-- Remember: portion control (measure and limit size of portions)
+- Remember: portion control (measure and limit size of food given)

-- Increase walking – walk after each meal, wear a pedometer to make it fun
+- Increase walking - walk together after each meal, consider using an inexpensive pedometer that tracks steps to make it fun

 - Use stairs instead of elevators